tudumanne/ChIPseq-Mv4-11/README.md

 ```console
 samtools mpileup -f reference.fa -B -r rDNA_repeat -o input_mpileup -O -s -a -R input_seq.bam
 ```

 - Canonical rDNA reference was incorporated to the resulting fasta file which was then used as the custom reference for ChIP-seq data analysis.

 ### ChIP-seq data analysis pipeline overview

 The pipeline was run on an HPC (high-performance computing) system based on CentOS (Linux).
-The 'scripts' folder contains template bash scripts.

 ### Software installation